Car Insurance Rates Are Up – Here Are Eight Ways to Get Yours Back Down

 3. Raise your deductible.

 When you raise your deductible from $500 to $1,000, it lowers the risk for the insurer, since your policy won’t kick in as early or as often.
-That will come back to you in the form of an 11 percent savings.
+That will come back to you in the form of a reduced average cost of car insurance at 11 percent savings.